Cumulocity-IoT/cumulocity-analytics-management/README.md

 Extends the standard Cumulocity web application with a plugin to manage and add Analytics Builder extensions.
 Currently the standard UI does not offer the upload of custom blocks via .zip files.
 This extension enhances the standard Streaming-Analytics UI with these capabilities.

-You can upload blocks that were generated via the [Analytics Builder Block SDK](https://github.com/SoftwareAG/apama-analytics-builder-block-sdk) via the `Add Extension`` button.
+You can upload blocks that were generated via the [Analytics Builder Block SDK](https://github.com/SoftwareAG/apama-analytics-builder-block-sdk) via the `Add extension`` button.
 Drop the .zip file to the modal dialog and the extension will be loaded.
 In order to use them you have to restart the streaming analytics engine.
-Click on the "Deploy Extensions (Restart)" button and wait for the notification that the engine was restarted.
+Click on the "Deploy extension (Restart)" button and wait for the notification that the engine was restarted.

 ![Extension installation](resources/images/extension-installation-animated.gif)